What You Should Know About Mold

 - Stachybotrys chartarum.
 (Black mold.)
 Stachybotrys chartarum is considered to be the most widely detrimental types of mold.
 Most mold remediation experts recommend a zero tolerance level for it.
 Over the years, black mold has been identified as the cause of the so-called “sick building syndrome.”
 Discoveries of black mold have caused schools and office buildings to be closed for mold remediation.
 Black mold in your home should be remediated by a mold removal professional without delay.

 How to get rid of mold.

-3. Where did it come from and when did it start?
-If you know where and when the mold-causing moisture originated, you could better determine how much mold may be present, especially if you know how long the moisture has been an issue.
-If you don’t know both where and when, you should get professional mold remediation help.
+- Where did it come from, and when did it start?
+If you know where and when the mold-causing moisture originated, you can better determine how much mold may be present, especially if you know how long the moisture has been an issue.
+Finding the source of moisture intrusion is key.
+If you don’t cut off the source of the moisture, there’s no point to mold remediation.
+The mold will return.
+If you can’t identify where, when and how the moisture occurred, you need to get professional mold remediation help.

 - Do you have the right equipment and know-how?
 When you have experienced water damage in your home, it’s hard to know where to start and who to call.
 You can attempt to dry things out yourself with fans and dehumidifiers, but if the water has penetrated areas you can’t see or reach (and that’s hard to know,) you’ll need to enlist the services of a water removal expert.
 You’ll have the comfort and confidence that mold won’t cause health issues for your family or structural damage to your home down the road.

 For more than 38 years, Hays + Sons has been the property restoration company that families, businesses and schools trust.
 We’re committed to helping you be prepared when the unexpected strikes, and whether you just want tips for mold prevention and remediation or currently have mold or water damage that may turn into mold, Hays + Sons has the capacity and expertise to help you get back to normal ASAP.